Collecting VMware ESX or VCenter Performance Counters during a LoadGen Test

 1. Navigate to Grouping > Performance metrics > Instance name

-2. Drag Instance name into the Grouping box
+2. Drag the Instance name into the Grouping box

 3. This ensures different counter types (e.g., cpu.usage.average, disk.usage.maximum) are visualized as separate lines in your graph